YMMV: Halloween (1978)

-Complete Monster: Michael is a cold-blooded Serial Killer with a hatred of teenage sexuality and a fondness for carving knives.
-After killing his sister at the age of six, Michael breaks out of prison as an adult and goes on a killing spree through his hometown of Haddonfield, on his way to kill his surviving sister, murdering three of her friends before targetting her.
+- Complete Monster: Michael Myers, a cold-blooded Serial Killer with a hatred of teenage sexuality and a fondness for carving knives.
+After killing his sister at the age of six, Michael breaks out of prison as an adult and goes on a killing spree through his hometown of Haddonfield, on his way to kill his surviving sister, murdering three of her friends before targeting her.
 He's stopped, but the horror doesn't end there.
-Michael returns again and again, making numerous attempts on Laurie, her daughter Jaime, and anybody else who gets in his way.
-Incapable of feeling empathy, and driven by a loathing of seemingly everybody he encounters, the unstoppable and perpetually silent Michael helped to define the slasher as we know it, and remains one of the most bone-chillingly evil.
+Michael returns repeatedly, making numerous attempts on Laurie, her daughter Jamie, and anybody else who gets in his way.
+Incapable of feeling empathy, and driven by a loathing of seemingly everybody he encounters, the unstoppable and perpetually silent Michael helped to define the Slasher Movie as we know it, and remains one of the most bone-chillingly evil.

 - Evil Is Sexy: When he's unmasked, Michael is surprisingly attractive.

 - Naturally, after the events of the sequel, his face is never clearly seen again.

 - Magnum Opus: Carpenter fans either consider this or The Thing (1982) to be the director's best work.
 Carpenter personally agrees with the latter.